Bio-statement

 "How Successful Has Chinese Enterprise Reform Been?
 Pitfalls in Opposite Biases and Focus," (with Wen Hai, Yibiao Jin and Gang Fan), Journal of Comparative Economics, June 1994.

-“The Art of Economic Development: Markets, Politics, and Externalities,” International Organization, Summer 1990.
+"The Art of Economic Development: Markets, Politics, and Externalities," International Organisation, Vol. 44 No. 3, Summer 1990

 “Some Evidence of Speculative Bubbles in the Foreign Exchange Market,” Journal of Money, Credit and Banking, November 1987.